 does not require OBD, then your car will likely not respond to OBD requests for data.

 Some regions passed laws requiring OBDII compliance many years ago, while others have only recently

 required it.
-It is difficult to come up with a definitive list, but here are the approximate Model Years
+It is difficult to come up with a truly accurate list, but here are the approximate Model

-for when laws came into effect in each country:
+Years for when laws came into effect for light duty vehicles: